Click Pix to enlarge

 A. It has to be about the beach.

-A. Mine is the only cartoon.
+A. Mine is the only cartoon, I think.
 Typical box art are pictures of fish, mermaids, shells etc.

 Q.Have you gotten any press coverage yet?